Azareal/Gosora/README.md

 * BBCode - A plugin in early development for converting BBCode Tags into HTML.

 * Markdown - An extremely simple plugin for converting Markdown into HTML.

+# Developers

+There are a few things you'll need to know before running the more developer oriented features like the tests or the benchmarks.

+The benchmarks are currently being rewritten as they're currently extremely serial which can lead to severe slow-downs when run on a home computer due to the benchmarks being run on the one core everything else is being run on (Browser, OS, etc.) and the tests not taking parallelism into account.